City of Wagoner announces North American Air Exchanger is coming to Wagoner

 Related

-There was one company in a city associated with Pawnee County that received an FDA inspection in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There were three companies in cities associated with Creek County that received three FDA inspections in 2025, according to the U.S. Food and Drug Administration.

-There were two companies in cities associated with Tulsa County that received FDA citations as a result of two inspections conducted in the county over the third quarter of 2025, according to reports from the U.S. Food and Drug Administration (FDA).
+There was one company in a city associated with Okmulgee County that received an FDA inspection in 2025, according to the U.S. Food and Drug Administration.